MikeSchulze/gdUnit4/_advanced_testing/cmd.md

 ---
 layout: default
-title: Continuous Integration Testing
+title: Command Line Tool
 parent: Advanced Testing
 nav_order: 6
 ---

-# Continuous Integration Testing
+# Command Line Tool

 ### GdUnit3 Command Line Tool
 GdUnit3 provides a tool that allows you to run a specific set of test suites and tests from the command line.